stefanp0pa/react-lsac-workshop/README.md

 ### Components

 React allows for creating reusable components that are organized in a parent-child type hierarchy.
-Components communicate mostly via **props** which are basically parameters that are passed from the parent component to its children.
+Components communicate mostly via **props** which are, basically, parameters that are passed from the parent component to its children.

 `<CarComponent color={this.color} name={this.color == "red" ?
 "Ferrari" : "Lamborghini" }/>`

 Traditionally, components are of two types: class-based and functional.
-Class components are generally used because they can have internal state, while functional components are stateless and shorter to write.
+Class components are generally used because they can have an internal state, while functional components are stateless and shorter to write.
 Following the React Hooks update, functional components can manage state as well and have become the default standard for modern React development.

 ![class-functional-diagram](resources/class-functional-components.png)